How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 What to do after clone complete

-Clonezilla will give you one last giant warning prompt in yellow text asking “Are you sure you want to continue?”
-Type Y and press Enter.
+Clonezilla will give you one last giant warning prompt in yellow text.
+It will ask “Are you sure you want to continue?”
+Type Y and press Enter to commit the changes.

 Clone Your Linux Drive